aggregat4/shard/README.md

 As this is a learning project for a programming language, I didn't want to get bogged down in learning frameworks and fiddling with configuration.
 Easy bootstrapping is paramount and less black boxes help intensely.
-This doesn't mean that I reimplemented everyhting myself (see the Dependencies section below) but it does mean that Shard contains a tiny homebrew "web framework".
+This doesn't mean that I reimplemented everything myself (see the Dependencies section below) but it does mean that Shard contains a tiny homebrew "web framework".
 Yes, I know.
 Learning, remember.

 As I write Shard, I am starting to realize that the actual product I want for information management isn't quite this